awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-static-key-set-up.md

    }
    ```

    In the `Resource` section, each line represents the ARN of a different secret that you created\.
-For more examples, see [IAM Policy Examples for Secrets in AWS Secrets Manager](iam-policy-examples-asm-secrets.md)\.
+For more examples, see [IAM policy examples for secrets in AWS Secrets Manager](iam-policy-examples-asm-secrets.md)\.

 1. Choose **Review policy**\.